-1 Introduction
+1 INTRODUCTION

 Product catalogs are critical to e-commerce platforms such as Alibaba, Amazon, Rakuten, and Shopee.
-These catalogs typically categorize millions of products into a taxonomy tree three to ten levels deep with thousands of leaf nodes [Shen et al., 2012, McAuley et al., 2015] (Figure 1), and are continually updated with millions of new products per month from thousands of merchants.
+These catalogs typically categorize millions of products into a taxonomy tree 3 to 10 levels deep with thousands of leaf nodes [McAuley et al. 2015; Shen et al. 2012] (Figure 1) and are continually updated with millions of new products per month from thousands of merchants.
 Correctly categorizing a new product into the taxonomy is fundamental to many business operations, such as enforcing category-specific listing and censorship policies, extracting and presenting relevant product attributes, and determining appropriate handling and shipping fees.
-Further, the accuracy and coherency of the taxonomy play important roles in customer-facing services such as product search and recommendation, and user browsing and navigation of the catalog.
-Clearly, given the large scale of the product taxonomy, manually categorizing a new product into it is both unscalable and error-prone, and we need automated algorithms for doing so.
+Further, the accuracy and coherency of the taxonomy play important roles in customer-facing services such https://doi.org/10.1145/3382189